 Long-term foster placements

-The regulations provide for the first time a definition of a long-term foster placement, being when all of the following conditions are met:
+The 2015 regulations provide a definition of a long-term foster placement, being when all of the following conditions are met:

 - foster care is the child’s plan for permanence, as recorded in their care plan

 - the foster carer has agreed to be the child’s foster carer until they cease to be looked after

 the child’s responsible authority has confirmed the arrangement to the foster carer, the child and their birth parents.